IMT EXEMPTION : HOW DOES THE BENEFIT WORK FOR YOUNG PEOPLE UP TO 35 YEARS OLD?

 Which houses are covered by the IMT and Stamp Duty exemption?

-The total exemption from IMT and Stamp Duty is only granted to properties up to 316,772 euros.
+The total exemption from IMT and Stamp Duty is only granted to properties up to 330.539 euros ( 2026).
 Only houses acquired for the first and permanent home of young people up to 35 years old can be covered by the IMT and Stamp Duty exemption.

 Even if the young person has already been, at some point in his life, the owner of a property, he will only be entitled to this benefit if he has already ceased to be the owner for more than three years.